 Daksa Island is a small abandoned island just off the coast of Dubrovnik.
 This mysterious island has been uninhabited since World War II and is now covered in overgrown vegetation, crumbling ruins, and hidden secrets.

 The alleged haunting of the island relates to the Daksa Massacre of 1944, where almost 50 Nazi sympathizers were executed.
-Ever since then, there have been tales of ghostly sightings and strange noises coming from the island at night.
+Since then, there have been tales of ghostly sightings and strange noises from the island at night.

 9. Lovrijenac Fortress